-If you visit Botswana’s Nxai Pan National Park during the dry season, when the arid landscape is as dry as a bone, it might be difficult to imagine that this region once witnessed the migration of hundreds of thousands of wildebeests and zebras that came here in search of lush, nutritious grazing.
-In the rainy season however, the Nxai Pan transforms into a green paradise, with pools of standing water and lush grass and herbs as far as the eye can see.
+If you visit Botswana’s Nxai Pan National Park during the dry season, when the arid landscape is as dry as a bone, it might be difficult to imagine that this region once witnessed the seasonal migration of hundreds of thousands of wildebeests and zebras that visit in search of lush, nutritious grazing.
+During the rainy season, the Nxai Pan transforms into a green paradise, with pools of standing water and lush grass and herbs as far as the eye can see.

 A study that focused on the zebra migration had eight adult female Burchell’s zebras (Equus quagga) tracked via GPS collars.
-According to the results, the herd crossed the Chobe River on Botswana’s border with Namibia, and moved south to Nxai Pan, at the onset of rains in the Pans area.
+Research results indicate that the herd crossed the Chobe River on Botswana’s border with Namibia, and moved south to Nxai Pan, at the onset of rains in the Pans area.
 This multi-country migration of zebras is the longest of all recorded large mammal migrations in Africa.
-The study was conducted by WWF and Namibia’s Ministry of Environment and Tourism, in collaboration with Elephants without Borders and Botswana’s Department of Wildlife and National Parks.
+The study was conducted by WWF and Namibia’s Ministry of Environment and Tourism, in collaboration with Elephants Without Borders and Botswana’s Department of Wildlife and National Parks.

-As the migrating zebra would not have known routes followed by previous generations before the fences were erected (and subsequently removed), it has now been suggested that zebras instinctively have the ancient migratory routes conserved in their memory.
-This could be genetically encoded, which explains how these black and white striped herbivores follow the same route corridors decades later.
+As the migrating zebra would not have known routes followed by previous generations before the fences were erected (and subsequently removed), it has now been suggested that zebras have some form of instinctive ability to follow ancient migratory routes.
+This could be via genetic encoding, which explains how these black and white striped herbivores follow the same route corridors decades later.

 A completely different migration, the Okavango-Makgadikgadi zebra migration – that involves 15,000 zebras – was witnessed by researchers during 2008–2009 for the first time after the removal of a veterinary fence which was blocking an already existing route.
-This event also suggests that it might be a genetically encoded phenomenon.
+This event also suggests that this may be a genetically encoded phenomenon.

-This 500 km return journey from the Chobe River to Nxai Pan and back is longer than the well-known Serengeti/Maasai Mara migration.
-And some of the zebras traveled far greater distances, if they diverted to other food sources en-route, before resuming the journey to Nxai Pan.
+This 1,000 km return journey between the Chobe River and Nxai Pan is longer than the well-known Serengeti/Maasai Mara migration.
+And some of the zebras travelled far greater distances, if they diverted to other food sources en-route, before resuming the journey to Nxai Pan.
 The migration timing depends on rainfall during the rainy season of January to April.
 On one occasion (2012), researchers noticed that the zebras only embarked on their journey in December, several days after significant rainfall in the Nxai Pan area.

 The migration occurs in the protected land of the Kavango-Zambezi Transfrontier Conservation Area (KAZA) – the largest transboundary conservation area in the world.
 It stretches across five southern Africa countries – Angola, Botswana, Namibia, Zambia and Zimbabwe, covering 440,000 square kilometres.
 This also shows how important it is for wildlife to preserve the raw wilderness of certain areas and to allow animals to move freely across the borders.